 The Two Halves of the story

-The Seamaster 300 was particularly popular after Pierce Brosnan used it in his role of James Bond.
+To boot, the Seamaster 300 was globally-recognized after Pierce Brosnan used it in his role as the spymaster James Bond.
 The watch became instantly synonymous with gentlemanly style and by that time everyone wanted it.

 Aqua Terra and Planet Ocean

 While Omega had already created a perfectly capable divers watch through the Seamaster 300, it went two steps further.
 One of the watches released in the same James Bond Omega line was the Aqua Terra.
 This watch boasted a magnetic resistance of 15000 Gauss, making it the most magnetic-resistant watch ever created.

 But with the Omega Planet Ocean, the company did the impossible.
 Omega created this particular model, both as a commercial piece and as a show of their watchmaking prowess.
 While keeping intact their classical approach, Omega created a watch that was able to withstand 600 meters of depth!
 Through the years of changes, the Planet Ocean has become one of the most complete packages for all professional divers.
 These watches not only created a stable name for Omega, but they also upped the ante for the whole industry.